ademirkan/hulu-roku/README.md

 ## ✨ Design Decisions
 1. **Image Error Handling**
    In cases where an image fails to load, the associated card is removed entirely.
-This avoids visual clutter and ensures a cleaner user experience.

 2. **StaticCollection and DynamicCollection Components**
    To adhere to the **Single Responsibility Principle**, I created two separate components:
-   - **StaticCollection**: Renders handpicked collections directly.
+   - **StaticCollection**: Renders sets without refId (images already populated).
-   - **DynamicCollection**: Fetches API-based collections, displays a skeleton during loading, and then renders the finalized content.
+   - **DynamicCollection**: Fetches set from API, displays a skeleton during loading, and then renders StaticCollection.
+   This centralizes the UI in one component, while encapsulating the fetch / skeleton logic in the other.

 3. **Lazy Loading**
    Images are only rendered when they come into the viewport, improving performance and reducing initial page load time.